 Living soil is not just a concept; it's an entirely new way of growing plants and cultivating your garden.
-Living soil practices stretch far beyond the traditional techniques used in modern gardening - enabling you to create beautiful living systems that are both self-sustaining and incredibly robust.
-Read on if you want to learn more about how to make living soil for healthy plants and more extraordinary biodiversity in your garden!
+Living soil practices stretch far beyond the traditional techniques used in modern gardening - enabling you to create beautiful living systems that are has both environmental sustainability and incredibly robust.
+Read on if you want to learn more about how to make organic living soil for healthy plants and more extraordinary biodiversity in your garden!

 What exactly is living soil?

 Living soil is the unsung hero of modern-day gardening.
 It's often overlooked, yet essential for a successful garden or farm.
-So much more than just dirt, living soil is truly alive - a vibrant ecosystem filled with beneficial microorganisms and nutrients to promote healthy plant growth.
+So much more than just dirt, living soils are truly alive - a vibrant ecosystem filled with beneficial microorganisms and nutrients to promote healthy ideal plant growth.

 What makes up living soil?

 Living soil is a complex ecosystem that literally breathes life.
 It comprises many different organic and inorganic parts, from decomposing plant material to bacteria and fungi that are too small to see with the naked eye.